 - that sounds interesting, at least

 In other words, some articles grabbed my attention right away, while for others, I had an immediate “blah” reaction and moved away.
 The problem here is that regardless of how I felt at first sight and after getting through a few paragraphs, the article could still have been good enough.
 The issue was that I never got to find out.
-People want to be wooed quick and hard before they decide to stick with it.
+People want to be wooed quickly and hard before they decide to stick with it.

 So, how can you address these problems when you sit down to write your next article?
 I believe the structure I will share with you will provide a good answer.
 Also, at the end of this piece, you can download a simple Word template to guide you through writing an article that people will love to read.